On Primes of Ordinary and Hodge-Witt Reduction: Primes of Hodge-Witt reduction

 \begin{theorem}[Joshi-Rajan] Let $A/K$ be an abelian variety of dimension at most three over a number field $K$.
 Then there exists a finite extension $L/K$ and a set of primes of density one in $L$ at which $A$ has Hodge-Witt reduction. \end{theorem}

-\begin{proof} The case $\dim(A)=1$ is immediate as smooth, projective curves are always Hodge-Witt.
-Next assume that $\dim(A)=2$, then we know by Ogus's result that an abelian surface defined over a number field has a positive density of primes of ordinary reduction.
+\begin{proof} The case $\dim(A)=1$ is immediate as smooth, projective curves are always Hodge-Witt by Proposition~\ref{pr:curves-are-hodge-witt} and hence one may take $L=K$.
+Next assume that $\dim(A)=2$.
+By \cite[2.9 Corollary]{ogus82}, there exists finite extension $L/K$, and a density one set of primes of $L$, all which are of degree one in $L$, such that $A$ has ordinary reduction at any prime (of $L$) in this set.
 So we are done in this case.

-Thus we need to address $\dim(A)=3$.
-Recall that an abelian variety $A$ over a perfect field is Hodge-Witt if and only if the $p$-rank of $A$ is at least $\dim(A)-1$ (see \cite{illusie83a}).
-This together with Theorem~\ref{positive-density} gives the result. \end{proof}
+Thus, we need to address $\dim(A)=3$.
+This is clear by Theorem~\ref{th:positive-density}(2) and the characterization of Hodge-Witt abelian varieties provided by Proposition~\ref{thm:cm-hodge-witt-3}.
+This proves the result. \end{proof}